Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Key Specs:

-If you love working on a bigger screen, it is good news that Samsung provided a 15.6 inches AMOLED display screen.
+If you love working on a bigger screen, it is good news that Samsung provided a 15.6-inch AMOLED display screen.
 Thus, it recommends buying this super handy, lightweight machine and enjoying working without problems.

 Summary